mayraberrones94/Aprendizaje/README.md

  ### Logistic Regression with L1 Regularization

  We use now the library of `sklearn` to use regularization.
 Regularization is a technique used to prevent overfitting problem.
 If we are using the L1 regularization is called Lasso regression, and L2 is the Ridge regresion (both explored in previos work).
 Here we are going to use the L1 regularization.
-The same as before, we need to standarize our data:
+The same as before, we need to standardize our data:

  ```python
  import numpy as np